-If you are still weighing whether to grow a short beard or not, maybe some of the benefits that come with them will convince you to go for it.
+If you are still weighing whether to grow one of the short beards or not, maybe some of the benefits that come with them will convince you to go for it.

-After you hear them, you are free to decide if the short beard is for you.
+After you wear them, you are free to decide if it’s a good option for you.

 Whether it will look good on you or not will depend largely on the growth pattern of your beard.
-For example, short beard styles look the best on men who have a uniform facial hair growth pattern.
+For example, this style look the best on men who have a uniform, best beard growth pattern.

-Assuming you qualify for a short beard style, you should now find out about the benefits of short beards.
+Assuming you qualify for this style, you should now find out about the benefits of short beards.

-Easy maintenance is the most critical benefit of short beards.
+Easy maintenance is the most critical benefit of short beard styles for men.
 This means less time spent in the bathroom in the morning while trying to groom your beard.

-Also, you will never have to worry about the wind or any other bad weather condition again because short beards are more neath than longer ones.
+Also, you will never have to worry about the wind or any other bad weather condition again because short beard styles for men are more neath than longer ones.

-As already mentioned, short beard styles are not for everyone.
-On some man’s faces, short beard style won’t look good at all.
+As already mentioned, it’s not for everyone.
+On some man’s face shapes, short beard styles won’t look good at all.

 Important things that determine if you are a good candidate for a short beard are:

 1. The Shape of Your Face